Campus Information Technology Services

 User accounts define and control access to the different services and consist of at least a user ID and a password.
 In certain areas, additional multi-factor authentication may be required to complete authentication.
 Faculty, staff and administrators obtain user ID’s by completing and submitting a UHV Faculty/Staff Account Application to the Application Services email box at AppSrv@uhv.edu.
 Student accounts are created by an automated process when the student applies to the university.
 Accounts are created with password protection to insure access security.
 Password guidelines and Acceptable Use Policy for Technology Resources (UHV Administrative Policy and Procedure, G-2) are issued with the user ID and password.

-Blackboard support includes full time staff dedicated to the management of the UHV portion of the UH hosted Blackboard online course development and delivery providing high-level support to school online support techs and the Instructional Designers in the Center for Teaching Innovation as well as managing the communication between UHV and the Blackboard administrators.
+Canvas is the Learning Management System (LMS) technology supported by UHV (formerly Blackboard).
+LMS support includes full time staff dedicated to the management of the UHV portion of the UH hosted Canvas online course development and delivery providing high-level support to school online support techs and the Instructional Designers in the Center for Teaching Innovation as well as managing the communication between UHV and the LMS administrators.

 Help Desk Functions